ktbeck/SlugRoulette/README.md

    Now added a new tab where user can enter a Queue.
 QUEUE DOES NOT CURRENTLY DO ANYTHING.

 PROBLEM:
   Windows Explorer cannot run website.
 Double check to see if this happens elsewhere.
+  Queue will not remove user if user has logged off or exited page.

   (SOLVED) id of textBox is always null.
 As a result, I can only edit one textBox right now.
   (SOLVED) Currently, the array 'chat' CANNOT be displayed.
 As a result, I cannot work on the edit chat too.
 Someone fix please.

 POTENTIAL UPGRADES: